-Airbags are built into the steering wheel, dashboard, and sometimes even the sides of a vehicle, and they’re designed to protect your head and upper body from colliding with the windshield, dashboard, or steering wheel when you’re in an accident.
+Airbags are built into the steering wheel, dashboard, and the side panels of a vehicle, and they're designed to protect your head and upper body from colliding with the windshield, dashboard, or steering wheel when you're in an accident.
 So, what makes airbags kick in?
 And what happens next?

 When you're involved in a collision, your airbag deploys in a split second.
 Let's take a look at how it works in slow-motion:

 An airbag deploys in a split second.
 Let’s slow it down a little.

 When your car hits something, it decelerates very quickly…which is detected by your vehicle’s accelerometer.
 If you decelerate quickly enough, the accelerometer triggers the airbag circuit.
 The airbag circuit passes an electric current through a heating element…which ignites a chemical explosive that fills the airbag with a (harmless) gas.
 As it inflates, the airbag bursts out of its cover…just in time to stop you from slamming into a hard surface in your vehicle.
 The airbag automatically deflates through built-in air vents once you’ve hit it.
 It should be totally deflated by the time your car stops moving.

 A lot happens in a split second.
 Drive safely out there.

 Now, let’s break down the process in a little more detail:

 - When your car hits something, it decelerates (or loses speed) very quickly, which is detected by the vehicle's accelerometer (a sensor that measures acceleration).